Beware the weasel words

 The power and potential volatility associated with the written and spoken word is enormous, wielding enough power to compromise the integrity of an individual, organisation, government body or country to the long or short-term detriment of personal, professional even national interests – #trumpisms!

-Just ask Don Watson, author of Watson’s Dictionary of Weasel Words, Contemporary Clichés, Cart and Management Jargon, who highlights a rampant trend amongst politicians, government and other officials to shower their audience with clichés and jargon at any or every opportunity – a seemingly inexhaustible supply of “expanding the packages”, “exiting the industry”, and my personal favourite, “…moving forwards”.
+Just ask Don Watson, author of Watson’s Dictionary of Weasel Words, Contemporary Clichés, Cant and Management Jargon, who highlights a rampant trend amongst politicians, government and other officials to shower their audience with clichés and jargon at any or every opportunity – a seemingly inexhaustible supply of “expanding the packages”, “exiting the industry”, and my personal favourite, “…moving forward”.

 Feeling confused?
-So is former US President Bill Clinton, who in times gone by refused to answer a question until the meaning of “it” was defined.
+So is former US President Bill Clinton, who once refused to answer a question until the meaning of “is” was defined.

 Here’s another one for you; Watson’s reference to a radio interview where a political minister applies the term “structural adjustment”, to describe payment to those affected by the “historic rezoning” of the Great Barrier Reef.

 Watson’s no-nonsense interpretation?
 “Say compensation and the whole country will want some.
 So stick to structural adjustment and assistance and don’t forget historic rezoning – historic rezoning is very good, it makes it sort of…historic.”